 Generally, divorce mediation cases involve the following matters:

-- Division of marital assets and liabilities: When a couple gets divorced, they must determine who is allocated the assets and liabilities they acquired during their marriage.
+- Division of Marital Assets & Liabilities: When a couple gets divorced, they must determine who is allocated the assets and liabilities they acquired during their marriage.
 Minnesota is an “equitable distribution” state (as opposed to a "community property state") when it comes to dividing marital property and debts upon divorce.
 This means that marital property and obligations are not necessarily equally divided 50/50 like they might be in a community property state.
 Instead, courts consider various factors in how to “equitably” apportion the property in question.

 - Spousal Maintenance: In divorce cases, one spouse might not have sufficient financial resources to cover their living expenses after their marriage ends.
 Under Minnesota law, such a spouse may be entitled to financial assistance from their former spouse—known as “spousal maintenance,” “spousal support,” or “alimony.”

 - Child Custody: If a divorcing couple had a child together who has not reached adulthood by the time of their separation, they must determine their respective rights and responsibilities regarding the child’s physical care and upbringing.

 As an alternative to conventional litigation, many divorce cases are privately settled through mediation proceedings.
 In Minnesota, divorce mediation is an alternative form of dispute resolution that promotes cooperation and compromise between the parties, resulting in a simple and fast divorce in most cases.
 The parties can discuss and negotiate divorce issues under the guidance of a neutral third party, known as a mediator.
 Mediators are often legal professionals with experience in divorce matters—such as attorneys and retired judges.

 Divorce inherently involves situations where an important personal and legal relationships—a marriage—has come to an end.
 Often, what was once considered to be a strong relationship is at its most vulnerable time, as the parties must navigate the legalities of terminating their marriage.
 This can affect other relationships too—namely the parent-child relationship in cases involving minor children.